axelvaldez/radical-companies/_posts/escape-from-freedom/2024-12-22-escape-from-freedom.markdown

 ---

 <div style='display:none; '>
  <p>A book by Eric Fromm that explores the psychological and social dynamics of freedom.
 The book was published in 1941.
-Pim de Morre, Corporate Rebels, reminbded of tis book which i had read 1969-1970 nwhen I was 18-19 years old (I am 73 now).</p>
+Pim de Morre, Corporate Rebels, reminded of this nook which I read when I was 18-19 years old (I am 73 now).</p>
 </div>

 <div class="_citation">
  <p>The majority of man have not yet acquiredf the maturity to be independent, to be rational, to be objective.<a href='#en01'><sup id='bm01'>&hairsp;&nabla;&hairsp;</sup></a></p>
 </div>

-<h1></h1>
+<h1>Not Independent</h1>
  <p>This is so because the Fiat impulse of treating people without power like children.
 Religion is a big part of the process and why we include it in the Fiat system</p>
  <br>
  <div class="_citation">